-No. If you know that you’re not going to be available then you MUST arrange for the training or match to be overseen by someone who holds a valid Level 1 Coaching qualification, including in date Safeguarding, First Aid and DBS.
+Under usual circumstances (and following best practice), if you know that you’re not going to be available then you should arrange for the training or match to be overseen by someone who holds a valid Level 1 Coaching qualification, including in date Safeguarding, First Aid and DBS.
 This is for reasons of safety, insurance, quality training and protection of children.

 The only exception to this is in the case of genuine emergencies.
 But even if this case, the person standing in for the coach MUST hold a valid DBS.

 Anyone who coaches a team must have taken The FA Playmaker course and hold a valid DBS check.